Toby Keith: Donald Trump

-Personal life
+Personal life and death

 Keith married Tricia Lucus on March 24, 1984.
 He was the father of three children, including Krystal Keith.

 Keith's father, H. K. Covel, was killed after a charter bus collided with his car on Interstate 35 on March 24, 2001.
 The Covel family was awarded $2.8 million for his wrongful death on December 25, 2007.
 Elias and Pedro Rodriguez, operators of Rodriguez Transportes of Tulsa, and the Republic Western Insurance Co. were found liable, as they failed to equip the bus with properly working air brakes.

 Keith planned to be a petroleum engineer.

 He was an avid University of Oklahoma sports fan, and Keith was often seen at Oklahoma Sooners games and practices.
 He was also a fan of professional wrestling, being seen in the front row of numerous WWE shows that took place in Oklahoma, as well as performing "Courtesy of the Red, White, & Blue" live at the first ever TNA Wrestling show on June 19, 2002.
 He was also a fan of the Pittsburgh Steelers football team.
 He was a Free Will Baptist.